Nima-Khodabandelou/Notes/notes.md

 ##
 - Synchronization:

- control access of multiple threads to any shared resource To prevent: thread interference consistency problem allows only one thread to be executed at a time
+      control access of multiple threads to any shared resource To prevent: thread interference
+		consistency problem
+      allows only one thread to be executed at a time
       ways:
 		synchronized method
 		synchronized block
-    	for specific resource of method
-		scope is smaller than method
-	static synchronization:	synchronized static method -> lock will on class not obj notify(): unblock waiting thread notifyAll(): unblock all threads in waiting state
+		static synchronization:	synchronized static method -> lock will on class not obj notify(): unblock waiting thread
+      notifyAll(): unblock all threads in waiting state
 ##
 - Deadlock

       every thread waiting for resource held by some other waiting thread -> Neither of thread executes nor gets chance to execute -> code breaks detect deadlock: run code on cmd -> collect Thread Dump, possible deadlock message avoid deadlock:
 		no Nested lock: when provide locks to threads to give one lock to only one thread at particular time no unnecessary locks
       Use thread join: wait for thread until another thread finishes
 ##
 -  thread-safe class

       method/class used by multiple threads at time without any race condition
       ways:
 		Synchronization
 		Volatile keyword
 		ock based mechanism